 Hong Kong Job Search

-The prospect of earning salaries that are much higher than what foreigners can earn in their own countries is mayor temptation for many foreign nationals who come to work in Hong Kong.
+The prospect of earning salaries that are much higher than what foreigners can earn in their own countries is a major temptation for many foreign nationals who come to work in Hong Kong.

 Due to its location, free port status, well-developed infrastructure and low taxation, Hong Kong continues to be a regional investment hub and financial centre.
 The number of ex-pats working in Hong Kong remains high.
 However, the recent economic downturn and increasing numbers of well-qualified local graduates have led to a competitive job market.
 Finding employment in Hong Kong has become more difficult for ex-pats.
 Particularly those ex-pats trying to find a job without an intra-company transfer have to jump some hurdles.